RaAdlDev/fastapi-task-manager/README.md

 - Protected routers with Depends
 - Each task is associated with a user_id
-- The user id is automatically generated with uiid
+- The user id is automatically generated with uuid

 | Method | Endpoint | Description |
 |--------|----------|-------------|